-The Festival is delighted to welcome this excellent team of adjudicators in 2019, each one of them an expert teacher in their field.
+The Festival is delighted to welcome this excellent team of adjudicators for the 2022 each of them an expert teacher in their field.

 (Scroll down to find the Adjudicator for your section)

 Bryan studied at the Royal College of Music, London, and the Welsh College of Music and Drama in Cardiff.
 Bryan has homes in London and Worcester, having spent some years abroad, performing in continental opera houses.
 He is a Vocal Professor at Trinity Laban, runs a private practice, gives workshops (‘belting’ to audition techniques), performs, adjudicates, and works as a ski instructor!
 Performances include TV and radio broadcasts, opera, oratorio and recital.